China's Residential Property Market Analysis 2025

 Real estate activity has since sharply contracted.
 By 2023, housing starts had dropped by more than 60% from pre-pandemic levels, marking one of the largest housing busts globally in decades.
 This decline was exacerbated by homebuyers' concerns about developers' financial health and uncertain property prices, with demand reaching a 13-year low.

-New Directives introduced in May-June 2024:
+New Directives introduced in October-December 2024:

 Timeline Authorities Policy Summaries